 When you start your digital marketing plan, you’ll likely be leading them to your website to view your products and services, learn more about you and your company, request information, or purchase.

 Now, are you proud to lead people there?
 Is the process to purchase or contact you easy?
 If not, this may be a red flag that you shouldn’t be doing digital marketing yet.

 Do I have a business plan?

-Like an iceberg with a mass providing the foundation below, allow this document to be that foundation others won’t see, but they will feel, should they come across your business.
+Like an iceberg with a mass providing the foundation below, allow this document to be that foundation others won’t see, but will feel, should they come across your business.
 Finding this purpose/voice/personality of your company and who it will serve best is actually going to be the best starting point for your marketing plan.

-Do I have a marketing plan?
+Do I have a Marketing plan?

 It will be your go-to for any questions regarding what the purpose of the company is as well as where your time is best spent at any given point.
 You’ll even be able to use these as a guide to form the processes and structure needed to scale up.